Michael Kilgarriff: Acting

 At 6 ft 5 in tall, he is sought for certain roles, such as the Cyber Controller in Doctor Who, a role he played in 1967 and 1985.
-He also appeared in the series as an Ogron (1973) and as the eponymous K1 Robot in the story Robot (1974–75).
+He appeared in the same series as an Ogron (1973) and as the eponymous K1 Robot in the story Robot (1974–75).

 He returned to play the K1 robot in the Big Finish Productions Bernice Summerfield audio adventure The Relics of Jegg-Sau.
-He also did voice work for The Twelve Tasks of Asterix as Obelix, the Jim Henson movie The Dark Crystal (1982) as SkekUng, the Garthim master (Named "The General" in the movie), was film director Joe Steiner in the UFO episode "Conflict", and played the part of the Green King in the BBC Television serial The Moon Stallion (1978).
+He did voice work for The Twelve Tasks of Asterix as Obelix, the Jim Henson movie The Dark Crystal (1982) as SkekUng, the Garthim master (Named "The General" in the movie), was film director Joe Steiner in the UFO episode "Conflict", and played the part of the Green King in the BBC Television serial The Moon Stallion (1978).
 In 1979, he provided voices for several characters in the cult television adventure series "Monkey" when it was dubbed into English.
 These were invariably gruff, often villainous characters, including warlords and demons.